amimul1/FLD-generator/README.md

     - This is version 2.0 of FLD corpora.
 See the Appendix H of [our paper](https://arxiv.org/abs/2308.07336) for details.

 ## Installation
+The code has been tested on pypy3.10-7.3.12, which is a faster alternative to CPython.
-The code has been tested on Python 3.11.5.
+The code has been also tested on Python 3.11.5, however the program may timeout due to the slow translator.
 ```console
 pip install -r ./requirements/requrements.txt
 export PYTHONPATH=`pwd -P`:$PYTHONPATH